Home » Pension and Retirement Plans

 The Three-Pillar Pension System

-Statutory Pension Insurance (Gesetzliche Rentenversicherung): This is the primary state-run pension scheme, into which employees and employers contribute equally.
-It is designed to provide a basic pension income based on the individual’s contribution history over their working life.
-The amount received upon retirement depends on the number of years worked and the salary earned during one’s career.
+The foundation of the pension system is the statutory pension insurance, a state-run scheme into which both employees and employers contribute equally.
+This pillar forms the backbone of retirement income for most individuals, providing a basic pension that is calculated based on the individual’s contribution history.
+The amount received upon retirement depends on factors such as the number of years worked and the salary earned during one’s career.
+Over time, the statutory pension adapts to changes in the cost of living, helping retirees maintain a reasonable standard of living.

 The Role of Personal Savings and Investments